 A magical holiday property in Applethwaite, overflowing with characterful features, set in grounds with a stream running through, against a picturesque, Lake District backdrop.

-Latrigg View is a unique cottage steeped in Lake District mountaineering heritage.
-The former home of Richard Fisher, twin brother of George Fisher, both climbers and mountain rescue pioneers.
+Stay at this unique cottage steeped in Lake District mountaineering heritage.
+It's the former home of Richard Fisher, twin brother of George Fisher, both climbers and mountain rescue pioneers.
 Combining traditional charm with modern home comforts in a perfect position nestled at the foot of mighty Skiddaw.
-Sleeping up to 7 adults and one child this 17th century cottage just oozes character with many period features such as exposed beams, stone flag floors and beautiful open fireplaces.
+Sleeping up to seven adults and one child this 17th century cottage just oozes character with many period features such as exposed beams, stone flag floors and beautiful open fireplaces.
 Its artistic owners have lovingly remodelled it over the intervening years to make the spaces more light and open while losing none of its traditional farmhouse appeal.
-At the same time it boasts a modern kitchen, bathroom, Smart TV, original art works and sculpture.
+At the same time it boasts a modern kitchen, bathroom, original art works and sculpture.
 All this and a crystal clear beck descending from the fells running through the back garden.
 In all, everything you might want from a Lake District cottage.
 Please note that you will need to request the use of the single studio bed if you would like this to be made up for your stay.